 Note from Mark Huggett.
 The carb tops displayed above are original and require a right and left.
 Now BMW provides a universal top with a screw in brass fitting that can be rotated to adapt to each side.
 The problem is that this brass arm is 10 mm longer than the original and this takes away from the free play.

 Magura throttle gear adjustment on the BMW motorcycle

 Read this procedure over again and again until it makes sense.
 It takes me less than 2 minutes to perform, but that is after years of doing it several times every week.

 The /2 and /5 have marks to show the proper gear teeth matching.
-The reason that this is important is because the brass gear is a cam.
+The reason that this is important is that the brass gear is a cam.
 It pulls on the cables slowly at first and at a higher rate as the throttle approaches 1/2 or more throttle.
 This is designed to allow the amount of opening to be carefully controlled by the rider at lower rpm.
-At slow speeds the amount of power can be easily controlled.
-At higher settings it will open faster.
+At slow speeds, the amount of power can be easily controlled.
+At higher settings, it will open faster.